Jim's Marketing Blog

 • However, if the marketplace isn’t interested, even at the reduced price, then something is wrong.

-• Maybe the marketing needs to improve.
-Perhaps the product / service itself needs more value pumped into it.
-And it’s possible that both areas need to significantly improve before the actual launch.
+Maybe the marketing needs to improve.
+Perhaps the product/service itself needs more value pumped into it.
+And it’s possible that both those areas need to significantly improve before the actual launch.

-That kind of real-world feedback provides data you can make decisions on, with far greater confidence than data from a survey.
+That kind of real-world feedback provides information you can make decisions on, with far greater confidence than feedback from a survey.

 I respect your privacy.